Frequently Asked Questions

 How do I buy my season beach parking pass in-person?

-You can purchase a pass at the Scarborough State Beach overflow lot located across the street from Scarborough State Beach (870 Ocean Road, Narragansett) from 9 AM to 4 PM on weekends.
-Passes are also sold there and at beach locations during the weekdays from 9 AM – 4 PM.
+You can purchase a pass at the Scarborough State Beach overflow lot located across the street from Scarborough State Beach (870 Ocean Road, Narragansett) from 9 AM to 5 PM daily.

 Can I buy season passes for town or local beaches on your website?
 Will this pass let me into other beaches?